Skip to content

 Then ask yourself:

-What would you like your prospects to do at each stage?
+What would you like your customer interactions to be at each stage?

 Every business will be different.